Top 6 killstreaks in CoD that changed the game forever

 Recommended Videos

+The first CoD game to include killstreaks in online multiplayer matches was Call of Duty 4: Modern Warfare, which released on Nov.
+5, 2007, and they have continued to appear ever since.
 Rewarding players for a streak of frags against the enemy motivates people to play smarter and rack up kills for their team.
-This can only be a good thing, as on the whole, the better a player performs in a match, the bigger an impact they’ll have in helping their team win.
+This can only be a good thing, since on the whole, the better a player performs in a match, the bigger an impact they’ll have in helping their team win.

-The five best killstreaks in Call of Duty games
+The six best killstreaks in Call of Duty games

-The Helicopter: Seven kills—Call of Duty 4: Modern Warfare, 2007
+Attack Helicopter: Seven kills – Call of Duty 4: Modern Warfare, 2007

 A helicopter is flying over a desert city.
 There are palm trees and a sandy environment in the distance.